North Berwick Lifeboat Station

 North Berwick Lifeboat Station is located on Victoria Road, in North Berwick, a seaside town and former royal burgh, sitting on the south side of the Firth of Forth, 20 mi east of Edinburgh in East Lothian, formerly Haddingtonshire, in south-east Scotland.

-A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1860.
+A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1860, operating until closure in 1925.
+An Inshore lifeboat station was established in 1967.

 The station currently operates a Inshore lifeboat, Sunijo (D-891), on station since 2024.